 Nearby attractions include the twelve apostles a collection of limestone rocks off the shore of Port Campbell National Park along the Great Ocean Road.
 Over many years they have been a popular tourist attraction.
 Close by you also have fishing destinations with Port Campbell

 The major closet township is Warnambool which is a great place to take the family for a few day stay.
-In winter there is whale watching, clean beaches, swimming, good accommodation, scenic views and vibrant town with cafes and restaurants.
+In winter there is whale watching, clean beaches, swimming, good accommodation, scenic views and a vibrant town with cafes and restaurants.
 Nearby attractions include the Lake pertrobe playgrounds, bay of islands spectacular scenic formation the 12 apostles historic rocks, Warnambool botanic gardens, Warnabmool art gallery, Warnambool racetrack and an amazing coastline full of fishing opportunities and Logans beach for whale sightings.

 Fishing Curdies River

 Because of the changing river depth, the most productive spots have been towards the river mouth.
 Here you will find good numbers of bream and schools of small salmon.
 As you move up the river it becomes freshwater where you can target trout and redfin.

 The fish can be quite finicky and it does take some time to work out if what type of lures, soft plastics, crab imitations or surface lures will work on the day.
 There is also plenty of land-based fishing with accessible river banks.
 Here you can target bream, estuary perch, and mullet with shrimp, yabbies, scrub worms, prawns, sandworms, maggots, mussels, & chicken.
 Click here to see our full guide for bait fishing for Bream.

 However many will be fishing this area with lures and soft plastics on light gear.
 Targeting the edges, bridges and any areas with noticeable drop-offs or structures.
 Even rolling crank and hard body lure in open water can be effective here.
 When it comes to lures the choice of bream lures is almost endless.
 We recommend reading our guide on the best lures to catch bream.
 Options include imitation crabs, grub style soft plastics, minnow style soft plastics, shallow diving hard body lures, blades and vibes.